rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    <pre><strong>bash --version | grep 'bash'
    </strong></pre>

+   PROTIP: The attribute "--version" to obtain the version can vary among different commands.
+   "-v" or "version" may be used instead.

    Hold the Shift key to press the | (called pipe) key at the upper-right of the keyboard.

    The <tt>grep 'bash'</tt> is needed to filter out lines that do not contain the word "bash" in the response such as: